SeleniumHQ/docker-selenium/README.md

 ## Install certificates for Chromium based browsers

-If you need to install custom certificates, CA, intermediate CA, client certificates (for exmample enterprise internal CA) you can use the different utils come from libnss3-tools.
+If you need to install custom certificates, CA, intermediate CA, client certificates (for example enterprise internal CA) you can use the different utils come from libnss3-tools.
-Chromium based browser uses nssdb as certificate store Create new nssdb:
+Chromium based browser uses nssdb as certificate store.
+Create new nssdb:
 ```bash
 certutil -d sql:$HOME/.pki/nssdb -N